quicwg/base-drafts/draft-ietf-quic-recovery.md

 MaxAckDelay is the maximum ack delay supplied in an all incoming ACK frames.
 MaxAckDelay excludes ack delays that aren't included in an RTT sample because they're too large or the largest acked has already been acknowledged.
-MaxAckDelay also excludes ack delays where the largest ack references an ACK-only packet.
+MaxAckDelay also excludes ack delays where the largest acked references an ACK-only packet.

 ## Ack-based Detection